-We can offer all services to limited companies including accounts preparation, tax calculations and advice on all associated matters.
+We offer all services to limited companies including accounts preparation, tax calculations and advice on all associated matters.
 We hope the information below will be of help in answering some of the more frequently asked questions.
 Contact us for specific recommendations about your own company's affairs.

 Each heading listed below has its own section.
 Scroll down to view relevant section.